 Single-Family building permit activity, an indicator of new construction, is back in positive territory, showing strong growth in both the 2012 and 2013 calendar years (32.3% and 31.3%, respectively).
 Despite the strong percentage growth in both years, the level is still low by historic standards, and final data for the 2014 calendar year reveals significantly slowing (but still positive) activity-posting only 1.6% growth over the prior year.
-However, calendar year-to-date activity through September 2015 is running well above last year for the same period; single family data is higher (+13.25%) than last year's data at the same point in time.
+However, calendar year-to-date activity through November 2015 is running well above last year for the same period; single family data is higher (+14.61%) than last year's data at the same point in time.

-2014 Building Permit Activity Relative to the County's Peak during the Period 2000-2007 for more units, while 32 counties issued permits for fewer units, and 3 counties issued the same number when compared to 2013.
-Existing Home Sales Volume In 2014 Exceeded Its 2005 Peak; 2015 Performing Even Better, however...
+2014 Building Permit Activity Relative to the County's Peak during the Period 2000-2007

+Existing Home

+Sales Volume In

+2014 Exceeded Its

+2005 Peak; 2015

+Performing Even

+Better, However...

-Florida Existing Home Price Gains Have Shown Recent Flattening-Even Though Prices Continue To Make Significant Headway Relative To The US Median Which Has Been Falling.
+Florida Existing Home Price Gains Have Shown Recent Flattening-Even Though Florida Prices (22.4% below the peak) Continue To Make Headway Relative To The US Median (now only 5.4% below peak levels) Which Has Generally Been Falling.

-Data through September 2015
+Data through November 2015